tsgates/arch-wiki-markdown/wiki/Flashcache.md

 larger SATA drive or even a slower "green" drive and a super-fast 10k rpm drive.

-Warning:I have read that this module doesn't compile properly on a 32-bit machine, but I have not tested this.
+Warning:I have read that this module does not compile properly on a 32-bit machine, but I have not tested this.

 Installation